Levant Mine and Beam Engine: History

 A description of the working conditions of the mine was described in The Cornishman newspaper in 1883.
 Around 366 men, boys, and girls were employed compared with about 600 prior to 1882.
 The mine was worked in three, eight-hour shifts, (except on Sunday) with fifty to sixty men working underground in each shift.
 Access to the underground levels (i.e. passages) was by ladder and the temperature was around 92 F. The men were all more or less working in a nude state and sweating profusely.
 They were provided with spring water which was stored in huge canteens.
 Few are able to work underground after the age of 35.
 The width of the levels are 7 feet high and 3-4 feet wide, while the width of the lode is from 6 inch to 3 feet wide.
 Thus a quantity of hard rock on each side of the lode has to be cut away at great expense.
 The levels are expanded by explosives.
 First a hole is made by hand-drill 20 inch deep, taking about two hours and the hole is charged with gunpowder.
 Premature ignition causes many injuries and fatalities.
 A 14 inch cylinder engine raised the ore to the surface in skips on two parallel inclines, one ascending as the other was lowered.

+1919 disaster

-On 20 October 1919 an accident occurred when a metal bracket at the top of a rod broke on the man engine.
-The miners step on to a ladder, are transported 12 feet up or down, climb off on to a sollar, step back on to the ladder, repeating the process.
-The rod broke in several pieces and heavy timbers crashed down the shaft, some of which were carrying more than a hundred miners to the surface; killing thirty-one.
+On 20 October 1919 an accident killed 31 miners, when a metal bracket at the top of a rod broke on the man engine.
+To use the man engine, the miners stepped on to a ladder, were transported 12 feet up or down, climbed off onto a sollar, waited for the ladder to reset its position, then stepped back on to the ladder, repeating the process.
+The rod broke in several pieces and heavy timbers crashed down the shaft.
+A large scale rescue operation was able to save some of the miners.
 The engine was not replaced and the lower levels of the mine were abandoned.